Skip to content

 Ketoconazole is one of the most commonly used anti-fungal medications that also suppresses the body’s immune system and inflammation.

-At first this may seem beneficial, however, such effects have a greater impact on the healthy functioning of the body.
+At first, this may seem beneficial, however, such effects have a greater impact on the healthy functioning of the body.

-15 out of 100 patients will experience side-effects such as vomiting, loss of appetite, diarrhea, and elevated liver enzymes.
+15 out of 100 patients will experience side effects such as vomiting, loss of appetite, diarrhea, and elevated liver enzymes.
 Ketaconazole is hepatotoxic — meaning, it can damage the liver.

 Itraconazole and Fluconazole are other antifungal agents that penetrate deeper into the tissues and have a longer half-life than ketoconazole.
 The side-effects are the same, including digestive issues and hepatotoxicity.
 Drugs that stay in the system longer can have a greater negative impact on the body.

-Terbinafine is different from the -azoles, however the range of side-effects is similar: vomiting, diarrhea, anorexia, liver enzyme elevation, and excessive panting.
+Terbinafine is different from -azoles, however the range of side-effects is similar: vomiting, diarrhea, anorexia, liver enzyme elevation, and excessive panting.

 If you are wondering what anti-fungal drug I would choose for a dog with a fungal or yeast skin infection, the honest answer is NONE!